jmjf/to4ft/README.md

 ]
 ```

-While this approach isn't seamless, the seams are small and confined to things that are code dependent expressed in an API schema.
+While this approach isn't seamless, the seams are small and confined to details that aren't expressed in an API schema.

-## Credit
+## Thanks

+Without `@apidevtools/json-schema-ref-parser`, this tool would be more work than I'm willing to take on.
+Thank you Jon, Phil, and the rest of the team behind it.

-`openapi-transformer-toolkit` inspired generating code from OpenAPI specs and got me on the spec-first bandwagon.
+`openapi-transformer-toolkit` for inspiring me to explore generating code from OpenAPI specs and getting me on the spec-first bandwagon.
 Thank you Nearform team.

 `oas2tb4fastify` borrows heavily from the core code from `schema2typebox` to do schema translation.
 Thank you xddq.